The Good News for Your Joints

 This physician-developed supplement has already helped thousands of people experience the comfort of strong, healthy joints.

-With the addition of two key ingredients, CurcuWIN® (Curcumin Extract) and BosPure® (Boswellia Extract), Joint Care offers optimal support for tissues in the body, including healthy brain tissue.
+With the addition of two key ingredients, CurcuWIN® (Curcumin Extract) and boswellia extract, Joint Care offers optimal support for tissues in the body, including healthy brain tissue.

 Curcumin, the main bio-active substance in turmeric, helps maintain healthy joints and offers potent antioxidant support.
 The issue with most curcumin products is that they are poorly absorbed by the body.
 CurcuWIN® has been engineered to be 46X more bioavailable than standard curcumin through use of UltraSol™ – a molecular dispersion delivery system.
 CurcuWIN® provides the natural curcumioid profile of the turmeric, including demethoxy curcumin and bis methoxy curcumin.

-BosPure® is a potent, standardized extract of boswellia serrata (Indian frankincense) that has been valued for centuries for its properties that help support the body’s natural healing systems.
-BosPure® provides an optimal balance of boswellic acids, the primary active substance.
+Boswellia has been valued for centuries for its properties that help support the body’s natural healing systems.
+Our boswellia is a highly standardized extract, providing an optimal balance of active boswellic acids.

 Natural, Clinically-Studied Ingredients